The Leader (film): Production

-In February 2023 it was announced that Tim Blake Nelson, Vera Farmiga, and Simon Rex would star in The Leader, to be written and directed by Michael Gallagher.
+In February 2023 it was reported that Tim Blake Nelson, Vera Farmiga, and Simon Rex would star in The Leader, to be written and directed by Michael Gallagher.
 In October 2023, Michael C Hall and Grace Caroline Currey joined the cast.
 In July 2025, it was announced that Jim Parsons had replaced Hall with Matthew Glave, William Mapother, JB Yowell, Kelly Lynn Reiter, Danielle Vasinova, Blake Robbins, Jana Gallagher, Paten Hughes, Molly Robbins, and Jill Winternitz rounding out the cast.
-Filming took place in Louisville, Kentucky from late June to mid July.
+Filming took place in Louisville, Kentucky in July 2025.

+Release

+The Leader premiered at the Tribeca Festival on June 5, 2026.
+Ahead of its world premiere, the distribution rights were acquired by Altitude Films for the UK and Sphere Films in Canada.
+The Leader made its Canadian premiere at the Fantasia Film Festival with Vera Farmiga, director Michael Gallagher, and Composer Joseph Bishara in attendance.